bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Assignment statement LHS &amp; RHS." />
 </p>

-Here I have **var** name, and instead of just leaving it at that, I say, hey, I want you to store the name Colleen in there, all right.
+Here I have <b>var</b> name, and instead of just leaving it at that, I say, hey, I want you to store the name Colleen in there, all right.
 This is where when we start talking about assignment statements, I refer to LHS and RHS.
 I mean left-hand side and right-hand side of statements.
 The